-2. For each media stream that uses transport “RTP/SAVP”, “RTP/SAVPF” or “TCP/TLS/MSRP”, the P-CSCF (IMS-ALG) checks for the presence of the indication "e2ae-security requested by UE".
+2. For each media stream that uses transport "RTP/SAVP", "RTP/SAVPF" , "TCP/TLS/MSRP", or "UDP/DTLS/SCTP", the P-CSCF (IMS-ALG) checks for the presence of the indication "e2ae-security requested by UE".

-If the indication is present and the P-CSCF (IMS-ALG) indicated support of e2ae-security for the respective protocol (RTP and/or MSRP) during registration, the P-CSCF (IMS-ALG) allocates the required resources, includes the IMS Access GW in the media path and proceeds as specified in this clause.
+If the indication is present and the P-CSCF (IMS-ALG) indicated support of e2ae-security for the respective protocol (RTP, and/or MSRP, and/or IMS data channel) during registration, the P-CSCF (IMS-ALG) allocates the required resources, includes the IMS Access GW and Data Channel Media Function in the media path and proceeds as specified in this clause.
 If the indication is not present for an SRTP media stream the P-CSCF (IMS-ALG) proceeds for this media stream as described in clause 7.2.2 or clause 7.2.3 of the present specification.
+If the indication is not present for an IMS data channel media stream the P-CSCF (IMS-ALG) proceeds for this media stream as described in clause 7.2.x of the present specification.